Russia sanctions: How to punish Moscow over Ukraine threat? | DW | 18.01.2022

 Diplomats from the United States and Europe continue to threaten Russia with new sanctions in an attempt to stop a feared invasion of Ukraine.
 But confusion remains over which penalties could be levied.

-During a visit to Kyiv Tuesday, German Foreign Minister Annalena Baerbock warned that Moscow would pay a “high price,” if the crisis could not be solved by diplomatic means.
+During a visit to Kyiv on Tuesday, German Foreign Minister Annalena Baerbock warned that Moscow would pay a "high price" if the crisis could not be solved by diplomatic means.

 Her US counterpart, Anthony Blinken, last month warned of "massive consequences" if Russian President Vladimir Putin ordered military action against Ukraine, after the Kremlin amassed an estimated 100,000 troops on the joint border.